 By Colleen Reed, Program Director and PEP Parent Educator, and Carol Hoffman, PEP Parent Educator

-Ahhh, spring.
-That wonderful season of renewal, color, and sunshine.
-It’s also the time of year when hundreds of marathon runners begin their weekly training runs.
+Ahhh, spring and summer.
+Those wonderful seasons of renewal, color, and sunshine.
+It’s also the time of year when hundreds of marathon runners head out on their weekly training runs.
 Long-distance endurance events have exploded in popularity in recent years, with millions of people participating in marathons and other long-distance runs annually.

 The image of hundreds of marathon runners-in- training struck me as I watched my husband set out on a training run recently.
 The training of a marathon runner is the perfect metaphor for those of us on a parenting journey.
 We’re not training or parenting for today, we’re training and parenting for the long haul.
 Talking about this with PEP Leader and marathon runner/coach Carol Hoffman recently, we found striking similarities between PEP’s parenting classes and our Sunday morning running and swimming activities.